 If your iPhone still won't come out of recovery mode, your iPhone probably is stuck in recovery mode because of more complicated software problem.
 And to fix iPhone real stuck in restore mode, you need an advanced tool.

-iOS System Recovery is an advanced tool to get the iPhone out of recovery mode.
+iOS System Recovery (opens new window)is an advanced tool to get the iPhone out of recovery mode.
 This program is a professional in repairing iPhone system problems: iPhone stuck at recovery mode, DFU mode, reboot loop, Apple logo, frozen screen and more.

 Comparing with iTunes, the program is capble of getting rid of recovery mode without losing iPhone data, moreover, it provides more clear steps for users to follow: just connect your iPhone to the program, the program will download suitable firmware, repair your iPhone and update the iPhone to the latest iOS version.